evansims/uximage/README.md

 I recommend exporting your JPGs at 30% quality and WebPs at 60%.
 All of the demos provided use this approach so you can try it for yourself.

+Keep in mind the Mobile WebKit has some [unique issues](http://duncandavidson.com/blog/2012/03/webkit_retina_bug/) with image sizes.